Department of Strategic Communication

 Scott R. Hamula, Professor and Chair

-The Department of Strategic Communication offers two degree programs — a bachelor of science in Communication Strategy and Design and a bachelor of science in Advertising, Public Relations, and Marketing Communications — and minors in Communication Strategy and Design; Advertising, Public Relations, and Marketing Communications; and Live Event Design and Management.
+The Department of Strategic Communication offers a bachelor of science in Advertising, Public Relations, and Marketing Communications — and minors in Advertising, Public Relations, and Marketing Communications; Live Event Design and Management; and Social Impact communications.
 Choose Majors and Minors tab above or links below to review program requirements.

-Students interested in the major or minor in Communication Strategy and Design or Live Event Design and Management should contact Dennis Charsky, director of the program.
 Students interested in the major or minor in Advertising, Public Relations, and Marketing Communications should contact Scott Hamula, director of the program and chair of the Department of Strategic Communication.
+Students interested in the minors in Live Event Design and Management or Social Impact Communications should contact Dennis Charsky, coordinator of those programs.

 B.S.
 Advertising, Public Relations, and Marketing Communications - Scott R. Hamula, Professor and Program Director